-We tested five different photo card suppliers to see which ones offer the best service and the best end result.
-To ensure that the test was as fair as possible, we used the same image on each website – and also tried to create a similar design as well.
-Each supplier was tested on how well their creator tool worked and whether there were any glitches or difficulties when creating our photo card.
+We tested five different suppliers to see which ones offer the best photo cards and the best service.
+To ensure the test was fair, we used the same image on each website and tried to create a similar design too.
+Each supplier was judged on how well their creator tool worked and whether there were any glitches or difficulties when creating our photo card.

 Best photo cards

 Mixbook is one of the most prolific photo finishing product providers, supplying photo books, photo cards and more to customers all over the world.
-Their extensive experience definitely shows on their website, as Mixbook offers one of the best ranges of photo card designs out of the providers we tested.
-Plus, not only do Mixbook offer a wide range of designs, they also feel very stylish and modern.
+Their extensive experience definitely shows on their website, as Mixbook offers some of the best photo cards in terms of range and design.
+Plus, not only does Mixbook offer a wide range of designs, they also feel very stylish and modern.

 The shipping was reasonably fast, and Mixbook had provided very substantial packaging with a plastic film envelope protecting the card inside a sturdy cardboard package (we're unsure whether the plastic film envelope was recyclable).

 Print quality is really the only area where Mixbook could improve.
 The finish of the printing was very matte, which meant that the colors felt a little dull.
 The images printed inside the card also had some light scratches/ marks.
-However, despite these issues, we were still happy with our Mixbook photo card.
+However, despite these issues, we still think Mixbook produces one of the best photo cards.

 CEWE Photoworld offers hundreds of photo card designs, covering everything from weddings, birthdays, baby announcements and more.
 We were happy with most of the photo card designs, but we did feel a few of them were a little bit dated.

 The shipping was suitably speedy, and the cards were well-protected in the packaging.
 Where CEWE Photoworld's service really shone was in the quality of the cards.
 The colors of each photo were printed accurately and each image was nicely sharp and vibrant.
-The cards were a little smaller than we were expecting, but overall we were incredibly impressed with the printing quality of CEWE Photoworld's photo cards.
+The cards were a little smaller than we were expecting, but overall we were incredibly impressed with the printing of CEWE Photoworld – in terms of quality they produced some of the best photo cards.

 Our only quibbles with CEWE Photoworld's service were that you could only buy cards in packs of 10, and their cards are only available in the UK.
-If their service covered more countries and you could buy single cards, they would definitely be our choice for number one.
+If their service covered more countries and you could buy single cards, they would definitely be among our choices for best photo cards.

-Snapfish offers some great photo card designs, and we were also very impressed with the creator tool.
+Snapfish offers some of the best photo cards in terms of designs, and we were also very impressed with the creator tool.
 It was fantastic for fine-tuning our design – we especially liked the fact that the text editor flagged up any potential spelling errors, as this will help prevent any disappointing mistakes once the printed version arrives.